 The City's Corporate Business Plan identifies result areas that it must focus on to achieve its Vision.
-To achieve this, the City The City's Corporate Business Plan identifies result areas that it must focus on to achieve its Vision.
 To achieve this, the City provides a broad range of services and maintains and improves its infrastructure including roads, parks and public areas.
 The City adopted the Integrated Planning and Reporting Framework and developed a set of operational and financial objectives in consultation with the community to establish its 'Vision 2029+ Strategic Community Plan'.
-A framework was established to meet these objectives and is contained in the City of Perth Corporate Business Plan and a series of strategic enabling documents for preparation and enhanced visibility of priority areas in its Corporate Business Plan.
+A framework was established to meet these objectives and in the City of Perth Corporate Business Plan and a series of strategic enabling documents for preparation and enhanced visibility of priority areas in its Corporate Business Plan.